Car chase: Media coverage

+Reality television has combined with the car chase genre in a number of television shows and specials such as World's Wildest Police Videos, Most Shocking, and Real TV which often feature real footage of car chases involving suspects fleeing police.
+In addition, videos and livestreams of car chases are popular content on social media.

+On June 17, 1994, former NFL running back O. J. Simpson gained notoriety following national coverage of a low speed chase in his white 1993 Ford Bronco after the murder of his ex-wife Nicole Brown Simpson and Ron Goldman in Los Angeles.

-One notable, recorded police chase occurred when an M60 Patton tank was stolen by Shawn Nelson from an Army National Guard armory, on May 17, 1995.
+One notable recorded police chase occurred when an M60 Patton tank was stolen by Shawn Nelson from an Army National Guard armory, on May 17, 1995.
 Nelson went on a rampage through San Diego, California, with the massive tank crushing multiple civilian vehicles before becoming stuck on a road divider.
 Police were able to mount the tank and open the hatch, killing the suspect when he would not surrender.

 On June 4, 2004, welder Marvin Heemeyer went on a rampage in a heavily modified bulldozer in Granby, Colorado, wrecking 13 buildings including the town hall, the public library, a bank, a concrete batch plant, and a house owned by the town's former mayor, resulting in over $7 million in damage.
 The police were initially powerless, as none of their weapons could penetrate the suspect's vehicle.
 However, the bulldozer's engine failed and the machine became stuck, so Heemeyer committed suicide by gunshot.

 On July 27, 2007 in Phoenix, Arizona, two helicopters collided in mid air while filming a police pursuit.
 Both were AS-350 AStar news helicopters from the KNXV-TV and KTVK news stations.
 All four occupants of both aircraft were killed.
 No one on the ground was injured.

 On September 28, 2012, Fox News aired a live police chase in Arizona which ended in the suspect exiting the vehicle and shooting himself after a short foot chase.
 Fox News was airing it in a five-second delay instead of a normal ten-second delay, which resulted in the shooting being aired on a live broadcast of the Fox Report.
 Fox anchorman Shepard Smith soon apologized for the broadcast and vowed to never let it happen again.

+Live news coverage of police chases is widely associated with the United States and with the city of Los Angeles in particular, which is often described by journalists as "the car chase capital of the world."